omniscientoctopus/Physics-Informed-Neural-Networks/README.md

 3. Transfer Learning in PINNs

 The effect of transfer learning in PINNs was studied to understand its effects on solution error.
-The general observation was that transfer learning helps us find better local minima.
+The general observation was that transfer learning helps us find better local minima when compared to a random Xavier initialization.

 [1] Maziar Raissi, Paris Perdikaris, and George Em Karniadakis.Physics InformedDeep Learning (Part I): Data-driven Solutions of Nonlinear Partial     DifferentialEquations.url:http://arxiv.org/pdf/1711.10561v1